 Zoé Brill Diderich, Lecturer in Interpreting at University of Westminster shares how the university, with its forward thinking, has invested in fully blended learning conference interpreting technology provided by Sanako.

 Situated in the bustling heart of London, the University of Westminster began its life as the Polytechnic Institution in Regent Street in 1838.
 It became a major draw in Victorian London, with its photographic studio which was the first in Europe in 1841, and as the venue for the Lumière brothers’ first public moving picture show in the UK in 1896.

 Conference Intrepreting Training Programs at University of Westminster

 The University boasts a rich history, and today still delivers cutting-edge teaching and research to students from all over the world.
 Our School of Humanities offers courses in a wide range of disciplines including translation and interpreting, modern languages and linguistics.
 The Masters Course in Translation and Interpreting, open to native and non-native speakers of English, combines English with Chinese, French, German, Italian, Polish or Spanish.

-In 2021, and in the shadow of the Coronavirus pandemic, the University took an inspired decision and updated its existing technology offering for students.
-Now the School of Humanities boasts several state-of-the-art Sanako language and the latest conference interpreter training facilities.
+In 2021, and in the shadow of the Coronavirus pandemic, the University took an inspired decision and updated its existing educational technology offering for students.
+Now the School of Humanities boasts several state-of-the-art Sanako language software products and the latest conference interpreter training facilities.